Voter Registration – Make every voice heard! (Recorded)

-August 29th, 2012 - This month’s webinar will focus on “best practices” from the 2012 Our Faith Our Vote campaign- a time to share stories and ideas about how UCC members and congregations can and are engaging in voter registration, education, and get-out-the-vote.
-We will also explore ways you can incorporate the Our Faith Our Vote campaign into your congregation’s fall programming.
-It will take place on August 29th at 4pm EST, and our speakers will be UCC justice advocates from congregations around the country who have been actively engaged in the electoral process.
+This webinar will focuses on “best practices” from the 2012 Our Faith Our Vote campaign- a time to share stories and ideas about how UCC members and congregations can and are engaging in voter registration, education, and get-out-the-vote.
+We also explores ways you can incorporate the Our Faith Our Vote campaign into your congregation’s fall programming.
+Our speakers are UCC justice advocates from congregations around the country who have been actively engaged in the electoral process.
+(Recorded August 29th, 2012)

 When Religion and Politics Meet: A Conversation About the Role of Religion in the Electoral Process (Recorded)